Small bedroom ideas: How to maximise space

 Take our Rosie Wooden Day Bed, for example.
 This clever contraption has a practical storage underbed drawer, and can even be extended out into a spacious super king for when guests come to stay!
 Who says you can’t be “hostess with the mostest” with a tiny floor plan?!

-Sofa beds for guest rooms & bedroom offices
+Sofa beds for small guest rooms & bedroom offices

 Midjourney AI image showcasing a small bedroom design with a corner sofa bed